-INSTRUCTOR: ST.KECHAGIAS
+Instructor: ST.KECHAGIAS

-Year of Study: A' Semester: 2nd ECTS: 3
+Course Code: 61235 Course Type: Elective of Course Group 2 Course Level: Graduate (MSc) Year of Study: A' Semester: 2nd ECTS: 3 Language: English

 The course lays proper foundations in Data Engineering with emphasis on Statistical and Data Science applications.
 We will begin with basic SQL concepts such as queries, joins and aggregation as well as fundamental databases and in-memory analytics notions.
 In addition, we will introduce standard Python syntax, modules, data types and structures, operations control flow and input/output operations and database connectivity.
 Then, topics from the entire data lifecycle will be covered including data ingestion, transformation, loading, visualization, modeling, deployment, update, monitoring, maintenance, and documentation.
 More advanced or modern subjects with software engineering flavor such as parallelism, cloud computing, error handling, testing and version control will also be sampled for exposition.